 During a family vacation in Tuscany, Italy, we took a kid-friendly cooking class at our beloved agriturismo recommendation, Al Gelso Bianco.
 Amazingly, the class included kids from ages 2 to 13, as well as a set of adults seeking new skills.
 Everyone had fun!
 The secret to a wonderful family cooking class in Tuscany, Italy?
 Hands-on engagement, good conversation and a talented teacher.
-We had all three …
+We had all three!

-Any good cooking class starts with the freshest possible ingredients.
+Any good family cooking class starts with the freshest possible ingredients.
 In our case that was easy as we were able to head straight to Al Gelso Bianco’s garden to pick our own vegetables.

 Many kids’ cooking classes in Italy focus on pizza.
 I think it’s more interesting to make pasta from scratch.
 It takes real skill to keep the eggs in the flour doughnut and I’m always surprised by how basic the ingredients are for something that tastes so amazing.
 Kids love watching the initial steps and working hard to knead the dough.

 We're Italy experts!
 Our Family Travel Advisors can book your accommodations, arrange kid-friendly cooking classes/other activities, and more.
 Click to send us a request >

 Every person in the class had the opportunity to use the pasta-cutting machine.
 It’s hard work but extremely fun and rewarding.
 Yes, you can make pasta in your home country too, but the experience of learning family traditions from a real Italian in Tuscany, Italy is what makes these family cooking classes so special.

 If you have boys, don’t let that stop you from taking a class with them … ours were engaged and happy.
 It’s messy, which pleases them greatly.